1941 Facts, Fun Trivia and History

 Aquaman and Green Arrow debuted in More Fun Comics, issue number 73. (cover date November)

-The first superhero comic book movie to be made was Adventures of Captain Marvel.
+The first superhero comic book movie was Adventures of Captain Marvel.

 Classic Comics series launched in the United States with illustrated versions of The Three Musketeers, followed by Ivanhoe and The Count of Monte Cristo.

 The breakfast cereal Cheerios was introduced as CheeriOats by General Mills.

 Hollywood actress Hedy Lamarr invented the basis for modern WiFi and Bluetooth in 1941.